Samvit-Kini/Samvit_BSE_Portfolio/index.md

 5. At Bluestamp, I learned how to find code, how to connect them to physical components, and how to make a lot of components work together to acomplish a task.

 ## Next Steps
-My next steps would be to add a modification to my ball_tracking robot.
+My next steps would be to add a modification to my Ball Tracking Robot.
 This modification would be obstacle avoiding code.
 I will plan to use ultrasonic sensors to achieve this goal, by finding out the distance between any obstacle from the robot.
 One challenge I may face would be confusing the ball as an obstacle.
 After BlueStamp Engineering I plan to join the robotics team, and hope to learn more, and gain more experience for all kinds of apsects of engineering.

 # Second Milestone
 ## Summary